open-resources/physics_bank/content/public/006.Force/Friction/Doorstop/Doorstop.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Doorstop
       part1:
         ans1:
           value: Doing so increases the coefficient of friction.
         ans3:
           value: Doing so increases the force of static friction between the wedge and the floor
         ans4:
           value: Doing so causes the friction to become kinetic friction instead of static friction.
         ans5:
           value: Ghosts.
 It keeps ghosts from pushing the door shut.
 ---
 # {{ params.vars.title }}
 A wedge-shaped doorstop is most effective when it sits tightly under the door.